omerbayrakli/onurkeles/_pages/research_projects.md

 Access our data and code [here](https://github.com/kelesonur/bounsignlab-verbalfluency).

-## Age of Acquisition Effects on Reference Tracking in Turkish Sign Language (2019-Present)
+## Age of Acquisition Effects on Reference Tracking in Turkish Sign Language (2019-2021)

 **Collaborators:** [Furkan Atmaca](http://orcid.org/0000-0003-4248-7059) and [Kadir G&ouml;kg&ouml;z](https://orcid.org/0000-0003-2777-7656)

 > We investigated how native and late adult deaf signers of Turkish Sign Language (TID) track reference in discourse within a story-telling paradigm.
 This study provided support for over-redundancy among late adult signers who employ less null marking and perspective mixing in their narratives compared to native signers.

+(in progress)

 ## Emotion Word Choice Dependent on Language Mode and Proficiency (2020-2021)